 |Canon 6D Mark II||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y|

 |Canon G3 X||Y||stereo||mono||Y||Y||mini||2.0||Y||Y||-|

 It is notable that the 80D has a headphone jack, which is not present on the X-T30 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

-Both the 80D and the X-T30 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the X-T30 followed on from the Fujifilm X-T20.
+The X-T30 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the 80D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.